The University of Osaka Instruction Manual (Student Life Guide)

 In these areas with various learning equipment, you can enjoy self-learning and research activities. | |

-This list outlines various resources available at Osaka University for acquiring academic writing skills, such as classes, self-study materials, and personal writing support. | |
+This list outlines various resources available at the University of Osaka for acquiring academic writing skills, such as classes, self-study materials, and personal writing support. | |

 This contract enables all computers managed by the university to be upgraded to the latest Windows OS and have the latest version of MS Office installed free of charge. | |

-The university's email address ([Osaka University personal ID]@ecs.osaka-u.ac.jp) will be distributed, and various information from faculty members and the university will be sent to this email address. | |
+The university's email address ([The University of Osaka personal ID]@ecs.osaka-u.ac.jp) will be distributed, and various information from faculty members and the university will be sent to this email address. | |

 Information and communication technology infrastructure for secure Internet access | |

-By showing your student ID card, you are able to gain admission at "no charge or at a discount to the 13 museums and other facilities in the Kansai region." | |
+By showing your student ID card, you are able to gain admission at "no charge or at a discount to museums and other facilities in the Kansai region." | |

 Free shuttle bus service between the three campuses --Toyonaka, Suita, and Minoh-- is available.
-There are 2-3 buses per hour (1-3 buses per hour for Minoh Campus).
-Students can use these buses for attending classes on other campuses; however neither can use them for commuting. | |
+Students can use these buses for attending classes on other campuses; however, neither can use them for commuting. | |

 Classes may be cancelled due to weather warnings. | |